 At the heart of the PPEO 2013 is the concept of Total Energy Access.
 As Practical Action’s approach to achieving universal energy access, this framework requires an understanding of who has access to energy across households, enterprises and in the community - and how that energy is used.

-This report also contains a refined and developed version of Practical Action’s Energy Access Ecosystems Index which was first proposed in our PPEO 2012.
-This tool is exciting as it enables us to understand the environment in which change can happen.
+This report also contains a refined and developed version of Practical Action’s Energy Access Ecosystems Index, which was first proposed in PPEO 2012 and enables us to understand the environment in which change can happen.
 The PPEO 2013 also presents global material alongside new insights from Bolivia, Bangladesh and Rwanda, and provides improved indicators that can be used to measure an individual country’s progress towards achieving Total Energy Access.